MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_28/09_00_00/appunti.md

 Houyhnhnms have no word for **pride** in their language

-They have no terms to describe evil things if not the terms they use to describe the qualitied of th
+They have no terms to describe evil things if not the terms they use to describe the qualities of the Yahoos

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI3NDc0MzM0LC05OTcyNjY2NTQsNDkzNz
+eyJoaXN0b3J5IjpbLTExNTA4OTQ2MjcsLTk5NzI2NjY1NCw0OT
-ExMzQxLC0xMjU4MDQxODYxXX0=
+M3MTEzNDEsLTEyNTgwNDE4NjFdfQ==
 -->